codecrafters-io/redis-starter-python/README.md

-# Redis Solution Starter - JS
+# Redis Solution Starter - PY

-This is a starting point for JS solutions to the Redis Challenge.
+This is a starting point for PY solutions to the Redis Challenge.

 **Steps to get started**:

 - Get a leaderboard URL & API key from Paul
 - Ensure your API key is available as `$REDIS_CHALLENGE_API_KEY` (env var)
-- Ensure you have `node` installed locally
+- Ensure you have `python` installed locally
 - Clone this repository

 **Workflow**: